CURRICULA VITAE

 Br george van grieken ca 200 x 300 unsat.jpg

 Br.
-George Van Grieken, FSC, lives in Napa, California and advises the foundation on monastic culture and religious spirituality.
-Brother George is President Emeritus of St. Joseph's International Schools, Singapore, Director of St. Mary's College and the Lasallian schools, and Secretary Coordinator of Research at the Vatican.
+George Van Grieken, FSC, lives in Napa, California and advises the Foundation on monastic culture and religious spirituality.
+Brother George is President Emeritus of St. Joseph's Institution, International, Singapore; Trustee of St. Mary's College and the Lasallian schools; and Secretary Director of Research at the Vatican.
 He was the first to recognize Innermost House as an underivative, original American expression of the cosmopolitan monastic impulse, and guides the Foundation from his perspective as a professional religious and representative of one of the world's great spiritual traditions.

 Dr. William White lives in Williamsburg, Virginia and advises the Foundation in the development and use of educational media.
 Dr. White is a Visiting Scholar in American History at Christopher Newport University, and retired as Royce R. and Kathryn M. Baker Vice President of Productions, Publications and Learning Ventures at the Colonial Williamsburg Foundation, where he headed website production, journal and book publishing, photography, audio and video production, the national teacher initiative, the Emmy-winning electronic field trip series, and all activities for K-16 classrooms.